-- 1.2.1 A draft Strategic Growth Plan has been established which sets out a spatial approach to the delivery of development in the long term (2031-2050).
-The key elements of the Plan are described below, with the strategic locations for growth illustrated on figure 1, which is reproduced from the draft Plan. - 1.2.2 The Plan is focused on making the most out of future infrastructure improvements and key centres of economic growth opportunities.
+- 1.2.1 A Strategic Growth Plan has been established which sets out a spatial approach to the delivery of development in the long term (2031-2050).
+The key elements of the Plan are described below, with the strategic locations for growth illustrated on figure 1, which is reproduced from the final Plan document. - 1.2.2 Before the plan was finalised, a draft version was prepared and consulted upon to seek feedback from stakeholders.
+An appraisal of the draft Plan was undertaken as required by the SEA Regulations.
+The comments made about the draft Strategic Growth Plan were taken into account and then the plan was revised. - 1.2.3 The Plan is focused on making the most out of future infrastructure improvements and key centres of economic growth opportunities.
 New housing (approximately 90,500 dwellings) is to be focused to the following locations, supported by the notion of large scale development with Garden Village principles.